tartley/tartley.github.io/posts/the-structure-of-scientific-revolutions.md

 .. type: text
 -->

+This post rescues content from a series of tweets I wrote in 2018.

+---

-I loved *The Structure of Scientfic Revolutions*, a 1962 book by Thomas S. Kuhn.
+I loved *The Structure of Scientfic Revolutions*, a 1962 book by Thomas S.
-This post rescues the content of a series of tweets I wrote about it in 2018.
+Kuhn.
+It was recommended to me as having similar impact to undergraduate classics like *Godel, Escher, Bach*, or *The Blind Watchmaker.* I'm going to just summarize the content here, so: Spoilers.

-The book begins by observing that discredited scientific theories, even those which seem laughable today, such as phrenology, or the Ptolemaic model of the heavens, were not crackpot theories with shaky evidence.
-Earnest, hardworking practitioners refined them using sensible processes, which by the 17th century had converged on the modern scientific method.
+It begins by observing that discredited scientific theories, even those which seem laughable today, such as phrenology, or the Ptolemaic model of the heavens, were not crackpot theories with shaky evidence.
+Earnest, hardworking practitioners refined them using sensible processes, which by the 17th century were converging on the modern scientific method.

 This process of "normal" science excels at the incremental refinement of established scientific theories.
 But in practice, is unable to perform the